MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailboxIRMAccess.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-MailboxIRMAccess cmdlet to view delegate access to IRM-protected messages in other peoples' mailboxes.
+Use the Get-MailboxIRMAccess cmdlet to view delegate access to IRM-protected messages in other mailboxes (shared mailboxes or user mailboxes where delegates have Full Access permission).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).